geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The summer sun its setting radiance shed,<br>
 And tinged the eastern clouds with rosy red;<br>
-While from the west, a flood of amber light<br> Stream'd thro' the foliage on the dazzled sight: <br>
+While from the west, a flood of amber light<br> Stream’d thro’ the foliage on the dazzled sight: <br>
-As in a forest's wildering mazes straytd <br>
+As in a forest’s wildering mazes straytd <br>
 A youthful warrior and a blooming maid.<br>

-The Maid was fair, as Poets bent on praise <br>
+The Maid was fair, as Poets bent on praise<br>
-Have often painted in their flattering lays, <br>
+Have often painted in their flattering lays,<br>
-When they from Fancy, not from Nature, drew <br>
+When they from Fancy, not from Nature, drew<br>
-Their finished forms, vet still to Nature true.<br>
+Their finished forms, yet still to Nature true.<br> Erewhile her eyes’ soft lustre did outshine<br>

-2 THE CASTLE. book i.

-Erevvhile her eyes' soft lustre did outshine
-The brightest diamonds of Golconda's mine;
+The brightest diamonds of Golconda’s mine;<br>
-But grief had now their native fire deprest;
+But grief had now their native fire deprest;<br>
-And frequent sighs burst from her anguished breast.
+And frequent sighs burst from her anguished breast.<br>
-No guardian veil concealed her charms, but round
+No guardian veil concealed her charms, but round<br>
-Her jetty locks, a wreath of flowers was bound;
+Her jetty locks, a wreath of flowers was bound;<br>
-Her vesture rivalled the unsullied snow,
+Her vesture rivalled the unsullied snow,<br>
 A sable scarf declared her inward woe.

-The Knight, in prime of youthful vigour, joined Undaunted courage, and a courteous mind; 20
+The Knight, in prime of youthful vigour, joined<br>
+Undaunted courage, and a courteous mind;<br>

-Black were his arms — the painting on his shield
+Black were his arms — the painting on his shield<br>
-The strange occasion of their grief revealed:
+The strange occasion of their grief revealed:<br>
-Lo ! on the foamy ocean's shingly sands,
+Lo! on the foamy ocean’s shingly sands,<br>
-Reft of her Veil, a weeping damsel stands,
+Reft of her Veil, a weeping damsel stands,<br>
-Beside a yawning gulf a Gnome appears,
+Beside a yawning gulf a Gnome appears,<br>
-Who waves the ravished veil and mocks her tears;
+Who waves the ravished veil and mocks her tears;<br>
-While forms ethereal lightly float in air,
+While forms ethereal lightly float in air,<br>
-And weep in pity o'er the injured fair.
+And weep in pity o’er the injured fair.<br>
-An azure marge the pictured forms enrolFd,
+An azure marge the pictured forms enroll’d,<br>
-Where shine these haughty words embost in gold: 30
+Where shine these haughty words embost in gold:<br>
-" Proud Gnome, the veil to me, thy rival,
+“Proud Gnome, the veil to me, thy rival, yield,<br>

-yield,
-" Or dare my vengeance in the listed field."
+“Or dare my vengeance in the listed field.”

-book i.
-THE CASTLE.

-Warned by approaching night, with slackened rein
+Warned by approaching night, with slackened rein<br>
-They urge their steeds some friendly roof to gain,
+They urge their steeds some friendly roof to gain,<br>
-At length they reached the confines of the wood
+At length they reached the confines of the wood<br>
-Where, on a hill, an ancient Castle stood;
+Where, on a hill, an ancient Castle stood;<br>
-With high embattled towers, and turrets crown'd,
+With high embattled towers, and turrets crown’d,<br>
-By massy walls enclosed, and moated round.
+By massy walls enclosed, and moated round.<br>
-Cheered at the sight, they checked each weary horse, And to the drawbridge bent their joyful course, 40
+Cheered at the sight, they checked each weary horse,<br>
+And to the drawbridge bent their joyful course,<br>

-When as the warder from the walls espied ^
+When as the warder from the walls espied<br>

-The pair advancing, to the Knight he cried, &gt;
+The pair advancing, to the Knight he cried,<br>

-" A friend or foe?" — " A friend!" the Knight replied: J " We crave a shelter till returning day
+“A friend or foe?” — “A friend!” the Knight replied:

+" We crave a shelter till returning day
 " Shall lend its light to speed us on our way."
 " Then welcome," he rejoined; " but, Warrior, pause,